Blacon: Geography

-Blacon is next to the Welsh border, on a hill one mile north-west of and overlooking Chester.
-The village is built on what was previously farmland and is surrounded by open countryside.
-Blacon has views across to the city centre of Chester and to the Welsh hills twenty miles to the west.
+Blacon lies close to the England–Wales border, approximately 1 mile (1.6 km) north-west of Chester city centre, on elevated ground overlooking the city.
+The area was formerly farmland and remains bordered by open countryside.
+Views extend across Chester and towards the Welsh hills to the west.

-Other nearby places include Upton-by-Chester to the north, Saughall and Mollington to the north-west, Newtown to the north-east and the border town of Saltney to the south.
-Blacon also has a close proximity to the Wirral, being 6.5 miles from the village of Overpool.
+Nearby settlements include Upton-by-Chester to the north, Saughall and Mollington to the north-west, Newtown to the north-east, and the border town of Saltney to the south.
+Blacon is approximately 6.5 miles (10.5 km) from Overpool on the Wirral.